scroll-tech/scroll/coordinator/README.md

 * For other usable flags, refer to ```app/flags.go```.

 ## Codeflow
-Upon loading config.json file, the coordinator (/cmd/app/app.go) sets up and starts the HTTP and WebSocket servers using the configured ports and addresses.
-Flags.go is used to parse the flags.
+Upon loading config.json file, the coordinator (/cmd/app/app.go) sets up and starts the HTTP and WebSocket servers using the configured ports and addresses. flags.go is used to parse the flags.
 Then, it creates a new RollerManager (/coordinator/manager.go) and starts listening.

 manager.go calls rollers.go for roller management functions.
 In the process, rollers.go calls api.go for communications between rollers.go and manager.go. rollers.go also call clients.go to submit proof.